 What is the best way to dive Hin Daeng?

 You can start the dive anywhere around dive site, on any of the 3 pinnacles that break the surface.
 What happens next will be determined by which way the current is running.

-If there is no current begin the dive on the South East corner as this is generally the deepest part and the wall then drops off to 40m+.
+If there is no current begin the dive on the South East corner as this is generally the deepest part and the wall, then drops off to 40m+.
 In this case we would continue the dive in a clockwise direction.
-In the deeper water you will spot a variety of Leopard Sharks, White Tip & Grey Reef Sharks resting on the bottom.
+In the deeper water you will spot a variety of Leopard Sharks, White Tip and Grey Reef Sharks resting on the bottom.
 Do pay close attention to your depth and remaining dive time throughout the dive.
 We say this because you can have extremely clear visibility and it is easy to go deeper than you had planned, or thought you were at.